Roof tiles: Gilardoni tiles

-The Gilardoni brothers of Altkirch, France were the first to develop a functional interlocking roof tile.
+The Gilardoni brothers of Altkirch, France, were the first to develop a functional interlocking roof tile.

 The Gilardonis' design marked a significant shift in the design of roofing tile.
 Prior to this tile most roofing tile profiles could be hand made without the need for large-scale machines, but the new interlocking tiles could only be produced with a tile press and were more cost effective than comparable vernacular styles.
 Through the rest of the 19th century many companies began refining and developing other versions of interlocking tiles.

-The Gilardoni brothers began making their design in 1835 and took out a patent on their first design of interlocking clay tile in 1841, with a new design patented ten years later.
-The Gilardonis shared their patent with six other French tile manufacturers between 1845 and 1860, contributing greatly to the spread of interlocking tile usage throughout France and Europe.
+The Gilardoni brothers began making their design in 1835 and took out a patent on their first design of interlocking clay tile in 1841, with a subsequent design patented ten years later.
+The Gilardonis licensed their patent to six other French tile manufacturers between 1845 and 1860, contributing greatly to the spread of interlocking tile usage throughout France and Europe.
 Their company built additional factories and continued to operate until 1974.